Policy and Procedure Name:

 conflicting accident description and parts of body injured;

-Verify name and address of the employer, if information on file needs to
+the name and address of the employer, if the information on file needs to be

 d.
 Request

-that the IW provide a verbal description of their job duties in order to aid in
+that the IW provide a verbal description of their job duties to aid in the selection

 f.

-Make the IW aware of any missing medical documentation BWC has requested
+Make the IW aware of any missing medical documentation BWC has asked the

-Request wages for all employers for the 52 weeks prior to the
+wages for all employers for the 52 weeks prior to the DOI.
+See the Wages

 policy and procedure for additional information.